fesmc/ModelAnalysis.jl/README.md

 Note that the package is under heavy development and things may change.
 If you will actively develop anything in the package, please make sure to use your own branch.

+## Contributing to ModelAnalysis

+The idea behind this package is to group together convenient functionality into one package so that we each can benefit from each other's innovations.
+Sometimes this will come in some big function to make e.g. a particular kind of figure.
+But more often, it should come in small snippets, or building blocks, that are useful in different contexts.
+These could be a set of color palettes that are useful for plotting ice velocity (see `src/Plots_ice.jl:gencol_vel`), ocean bathymetry etc.
+Or functions to add coastlines to a given Axis using the NaturalEarth dataset (see `src/Plots.jl:add_coastlines`).

 ## Installing / using ModelAnalysis

 For now, ModelAnalysis.jl should be used like any local package under development.
 This means